Dirac and Weyl Fermions -- the Only Causal Systems: Causal Systems

 for all \,$\Gamma\in\mathfrak{S}$ and spacelike hyperplanes $\sigma$.
 Recall that $\Gamma_\sigma= \{\mathfrak{x}\in \sigma: (\mathfrak{x}-\mathfrak{z})^{\cdot2} \ge 0 \textrm{ for some } \mathfrak{z} \in \Gamma \}$ is the region of influence in $\sigma$ of $ \Gamma$, see Eq.\,(\ref{RIHPR}).
 Recall also that by (\ref{VEFCPOL})(f) $E$ is causal if and only if it is locally orthogonal, i.e.,

 for all spacelike separated $\Gamma,\Gamma'\in\mathfrak{S}$. \\

 The trace (\ref{TPM}) of a causal WL on a group-invariant subspace clearly yields a causal POL.
 This is worth to be stated explicitly.

 \begin{Lem} Let $\mathcal{K}$ be a Hilbert space and $\mathcal{H}$ a Hilbert subspace of $\mathcal{K}$.
 Let $(W,E)$ be a causal system in $\mathcal{K}$.
 Suppose that $\mathcal{H}$ is invariant under $W$.
 Then the trace $T$ of $E$ on $\mathcal{H}$ is a causal POL for the subrepresentation $W'$of $W$ on $\mathcal{H}$. \end{Lem}\\ As mentioned after (\ref{TPM}), every POM is the trace of a PM.
 Similarly, every POL is the trace of a WL (see e.g. \cite{N72}, \cite{C76}, \cite{S77}, \cite{CH80}).
-We do not know whether every causal POL is the trace of a causal WL. \\
+However, it is most likely that the causal POL of the massive scalar boson \cite{C24} are not the trace of a causal WL.